 - The image in the main folder isn’t touched – I typically export images at 1500px on the long side so I don’t need to alter them again.

 - This script then moves the folder to your Dropbox/Public/whatever folder and generates a URL based upon your Dropbox ID.

 There are two external dependencies: xclip and mogrify.
-These are fairly ubiquitous in availability through your distro’s package manager; I’ve found them both under Gentoo, Arch, Fedora, SuSE and MetaDebian (Debian, Ubuntu, Mint, etc. etc.).
+These are fairly ubiquitous in availability through your distribution’s package manager.
+I have found them both freely available under Gentoo, Arch, Fedora, SuSE and MetaDebian (Debian, Ubuntu, Mint, etc. etc.).

 It’s a KISS script.
 However, I’m bored and will happily take suggestions to tweak or otherwise add to this.